jhallen/exorsim/README.md

 	mdos	This provides file access to MDOS diskette images

+	edos	This provides file access to EDOS-II diskette images

 	unasm	This is a stand-alone 6800 disassember

 Right now the exbug.bin and swtbug.bin files must be in the current